Dog Bite Lawyers in NJ & NY

 In the most severe cases, victims may be mauled, causing catastrophic injuries or even fatalities.
 All dog bite cases can also cause emotional trauma.

-When these incidents occur due to the negligence of pet owners, you may pursue a personal injury claim seeking compensation for your medical expenses, lost income, reconstructive surgery, pain, and suffering.
+When these incidents occur due to the negligence of pet owners, you may pursue a personal injury claim seeking compensation for your medical expenses, lost income, reconstructive surgery, pain, suffering, and scarring.

-At Law Offices of Rosemarie Arnold, our highly effective team of trial lawyers can aggressively pursue justice against responsible parties or their insurers to help you recover the financial resources you need to move forward after such incidents.
+At Law Offices Rosemarie Arnold, our highly effective team of trial lawyers will aggressively pursue justice against responsible parties or their insurers to help you recover the financial resources you need to move forward after such incidents.

 -